Grxcelynx/tech-site-template/README.md

-# Tech site One Page Template
+# Tech Site One Page Template
 this is a one page HTML, SASS, and Javascript template to get started on a portfolio, business, or blog site!
 <img src="/imgs/cover-README.png" alt="screenshot of the webpage banner">